BetterWayElectronics/ps3-code-parser/README.md

 ## What is this for? ##
 Parse the PS3 Syscon Error Codes into a meaningful description easily and quickly.

+## Offline? ##
+This program is not intended to be updated often and has no license or DRM so it has no need for the internet whatsoever.

 ## What do I need to get going? ##
 I don't know!